premop614/customer-segmentation-and-seasonality-analysis/README.md

 K-means clustering was applied to identify groups of customers with similar behaviour.
 The optimal number of clusters was determined using the elbow method.

 Seasonality analysis was performed on aggregated time series data.
-Monthly patterns and seasonal indices were used to identify fluctuations in customer activity across different periods of the year.
+Monthly patterns and seasonal indices were used to identify fluctuations in customer activity, with a focus on key periods such as Back-to-School and Christmas.

 ## Key Findings